 Don’t be in a rush and desperate to send off that résumé!
 As a recruiter, I generally spend about 30 seconds looking at your qualifications.
 The first thing that jumps out on your résumé is your name and your email address.
 Take a couple of minutes to assess that your email address is professional.
 This is an easy way to make sure that your résumé isn’t thrown away before it’s reviewed.
 Prove your worth before the face to face interview.
 Keep yourself on an employer’s radar with these easy tips for the perfect email address.

-If you’re looking to start a website, adding widgets, offering any services, or freelancing, self hosting is a must.
-For $3.95 a month you can own your site and all its content through Bluehost.
-Run your own advertisements, sign up for affiliate networks and start pulling in money for views you are already getting.
+If you are looking for a way to change your life and take your financial future into your own hands, starting a blog is the best way to grab that freedom.
+Run your own advertisements, sign up for affiliate networks and start pulling in money doing what you love.
 Use my helpful guide to get set up with WordPress and Bluehost Start Your Own Blog with Bluehost.

 When you are creating an email address, a smart idea is to take the opportunity to highlight a work related attribute or strength.
 ‘Samlearns4life’ suggests a thirst for knowledge.
 ‘Caringworker4hire’ highlights your compassionate nature.
 Both are great employee attributes.
 However, an email address such as ‘Princess4life@’, may suggest a combative personality and or someone who is unresponsive to training.
 See how that works?